-A topological sort is a ordering of the nodes of a directed graph where node a is always before node b if there is a path from node a to node b.
+A topological sort is a ordering of the nodes of a directed graph such that if there is a path from node a to node b, then node a appears before node b in the ordering.
 For example, for the graph a possible topological sort is [4, 1, 5, 2, 3, 6]:

-A topological sort always exists if the graph is acyclic.
-However, if the graph contains a cycle, it is not possible to find a topological sort because no node in the cycle can appear before other nodes in the cycle in the ordering.
-It turns out that we can use depth-first search to both construct a topological sort or find out that it is not possible because the graph contains a cycle.
+An acyclic graph always has a topological sort.
+However, if the graph contains a cycle, it is not possible to form a topological sort, because no node in the cycle can appear before other nodes in the cycle.
+It turns out that depth-first search can be used to both check if a directed graph contains a cycle and, if it does not contain a cycle, to construct a topological sort.